 We welcome work from a variety of theoretical disciplines that addresses questions relating to strategic leadership and governance.
 Likely research questions include:

-The Behavioral Strategy and Strategic Leadership & Governance Interest Groups are pleased to invite nominations for the inaugural Sucheta Nadkarni Award for Outstanding Publication on Women Executive Leadership.
+The Behavioral Strategy and Strategic Leadership & Governance Interest Groups are pleased to support the annual Sucheta Nadkarni Award for Outstanding Publication on Women Executive Leadership.
 We are grateful to Cambridge Judge Business School at the University of Cambridge for sponsoring this award in memory of our friend and colleague Sucheta Nadkarni (1967-2019).
 The award recognizes a refereed journal publication with potential to significantly impact our understanding of women executive leadership.